-Historically, the Authority has annually made deposits to the Maintenance Reserve Fund to provide funds for major maintenance of the roadway and bridges.
-The Special Projects Reserve Fund was created to provide funds for all types of projects including: safety improvements; repairs to and replacements of buildings and other facilities; maintaining equipment and vehicle fleet; and improvements in administrative, tolls, and communication systems.
-In short, the fund provides for the maintenance and improvement of all elements that in some manner contribute to the proper and efficient operation of the Authority's road systems.
+Historically, the Authority has annually made deposits to the Maintenance Reserve Fund to provide funding for significant maintenance of the roadway and bridges.
+The Special Projects Reserve Fund was created to provide funding for various other types of projects including: safety improvements; repairs and replacements of buildings and other facilities; maintaining equipment and vehicle fleets; and improvements in administrative, tolls, and communication systems.
+In short, the two funds provide for the maintenance and improvement of all elements that in some manner contribute to the proper and efficient operation of the Authority's road systems.

-Currently, the Authority has approximately 2,630 lane miles of pavement, 1,100 bridges (600 of which are between 50 and 69 years old), and approximately 300,000 tons of bridge steel that require painting.
-Beginning in 2017, the Maintenance Reserve Fund budget will provide for the following:
+Currently, the Authority has approximately 3,595 lane miles of pavement, 1,100 bridges that require deck maintenance, superstructure and substructure maintenance, and painting.
+Beginning in 2017, the Maintenance Reserve Fund budget will generally provide for the following:

-- Resurface 200 lane-miles per year (12-year cycle to resurface the entire roadway). - > Redeck approximately eight bridge decks per year. - ➤ Maintain all bridge decks (approximately 1,100 decks) in a state of good repair. - ➤ Paint approximately 20,000 tons of bridge steel per year (15-year cycle for painting all bridges).
+- Resurface 200 lane-miles per year (move from a 15-year cycle to a 12-year cycle to resurface the entire roadway) - Re-deck approximately eight bridge decks per year

+- Maintain all bridge decks (approximately 1,100) in a state of good repair - Paint bridges (15-year cycle for painting all bridges)

-The amounts presented below are estimates of the annual requirements to meet the needs of the Authority for the purposes cited above.
-The projected amounts reflect a continuation of the Authority's historic policies and practices with regard to the application of the funds, and allow for annual increases commensurate with historical trends and current day economic conditions.
-These amounts are considered to be necessary and sufficient to meet the basic needs of the Authority's system, and are consistent with those presented in Consulting Engineer's reports prepared by HNTB Corporation accompanying previous official statements.
-The following table presents the projected costs to maintain the Turnpike and Parkway during the period 2015 through 2025.
+The reserve fund amounts presented below are estimates of the annual requirements to meet the needs of the Authority for the purposes cited above.
+The projected amounts reflect a continuation of the Authority's historic policies and practices regarding the application of the funds, and allow for annual increases commensurate with historical trends and current day economic conditions.
+These amounts are necessary and sufficient to meet the needs of the Authority's system, and are consistent with those presented in Consulting Engineer's reports prepared by HNTB Corporation that accompanied previous official statements.
+The following table presents the projected costs to maintain the Turnpike and Parkway during the period 2017 through 2027.
 In arriving at the amounts, it has been assumed that inflation will increase modestly during the estimate period.